ekocloudsec/ctf-25/terraform/challenges/challenge-04-aws-only/SOLUTION.md

 ## Tools Used

+- **enumerate-iam.py**: For initial permission enumeration and discovery
 - **AWS CLI**: For snapshot discovery and management
 - **Impacket secretsdump**: For NTDS hash extraction
 - **Linux mount utilities**: For NTFS volume access